Colorado Family Lawyer

 The decisions concerning child support are usually after a divorce, but child support can come beforehand as well in instances of legal separation or abandonment.
 With the help of a family lawyer in Colorado, you could seek compensation through child support payments so that your children are cared for.
 If your ex-spouse refuses to pay, there are legal ways a lawyer from Zweig Law PC can help you get those payments.
 A family lawyer can also help with adoption.

 If you have children under the age of eighteen, you should start a will sooner rather than later.
 A will can be composed of many facets, but one important piece is establishing a guardian for your children in the event of your passing.
 A family lawyer in Colorado can assist you with figuring out who would be an appropriate guardian to appoint while putting it in a legal document.

 The best method of protecting your assets is through the use of a pre-nuptial agreement.
 However, if you’re already married, you can file a post-nuptial agreement to have some degree of protection, but this could of course be contentious with your spouse if you’re looking to divorce.
 A family lawyer may be able to help you with your options so that, while you’re thinking about a divorce, your most important assets are protected.

 Divorce is not easy, and for business owners, this can be a complicated situation.
 If it is not handled properly, the consequences could be disastrous.

-Like a home, car, or other asset, a business is also considered to be an asset.
-This means the value of it can be split between you and your soon to be ex spouse.
-Even if you began your business prior to your marriage, it may be possible for your ex spouse to seek a part of it.
+Like a home, car, or other assets, a business is also considered to be an asset.
+This means the value of it can be split between you and your soon-to-be ex-spouse.
+Even if you began your business prior to your marriage, it may be possible for your ex-spouse to seek a part of it.
 For example, our family lawyers in Colorado know of cases in which the value of the business increased, and as such, it became marital property because this happened during the marriage.

 Protecting Your Business